falkr/ttm4115/pages/project/index.md

 * **User notifications and communication flow**, informing customers about each delivery stage (takeoff, flying&real-time location, issue detected, delivered, etc.).

-We emphasize once again that the above features are only examples meant to illustrate the scope and possible direction of the project.
-You are encouraged to develop your own ideas, explore creative alternatives, and propose new features that align with your system concept or introduce novel features.
+We emphasize once again that the above features are **only examples** meant to illustrate the scope and possible direction of the project.
+You are encouraged to develop **your own ideas**, explore creative alternatives, and propose new features that align with your system concept or introduce novel features.